A Shell-to-Shell Cohesive Line Element for Efficient Modeling of Interfacial Cracking in Overmolded Stiffened Panels

-The results obtained with the two meshes are plotted together in Fig. \ref{fig:FvsD_results_ENF_complex_panel}(a) to demonstrate the response convergence with respect to the element size.
-Fig. \ref{fig:FvsD_results_ENF_complex_panel}(b) shows the peculiar obtained load–displacement relationship.
+{Figures \ref{fig:FvsD_results_ENF_complex_panel}(a) and \ref{fig:FvsD_results_ENF_complex_panel}(b) illustrate the load-displacement curves for the models with mesh elements of sizes 2.0 mm and 1.0 mm, respectively.
+The convergence of the structural response is observed by comparing the load-displacement responses of both models.
 Overall, the response resembles that of the original ENF test.
+However, several sharp snap-backs are observed, and the corresponding critical points are also illustrated in Fig. \ref{fig:FvsD_results_ENF_complex_panel}.
+The nature of these snapbacks is clarified by the damage evolution illustrated in Figures \ref{fig:Complex_panel_damage_map} and \ref{fig:Complex_panel_damage_mapB} for the 2.0 mm and 1.0 mm mesh models, respectively.}

-However, several sharp snap-backs are observed.
-The nature of these snapbacks is clarified in Figure \ref{fig:Complex_panel_damage_map}.
-Even before the first peak load, significant debonding occurs, and the abrupt load drop immediately afterward is associated with the formation of two new damaged regions (Fig. \ref{fig:Complex_panel_damage_map}a).
-Similar mechanisms govern the second and third load peaks, where the corresponding load drops are driven by the emergence of symmetric damaged regions (Figs. \ref{fig:Complex_panel_damage_map}b and \ref{fig:Complex_panel_damage_map}c).
+Even before the first peak load, significant debonding occurs, and the abrupt load drop immediately afterward is associated with the formation of two new damaged regions (Fig. \ref{fig:Complex_panel_damage_map}a and {Fig. \ref{fig:Complex_panel_damage_mapB}a}).